 The wrongful death lawsuit alleged that doctors at the clinic failed to intervene when Rivers’ vital signs began to deteriorate.
 An anesthesiologist who expressed concern over Rivers’ vital signs during the procedure was reportedly called paranoid by other staff.
 Among the other accusations in the lawsuit is the claim that doctors took a selfie with Rivers while she was sedated.

 Although it has been reported that the amount of the settlement was in the millions of dollars, the motivations for filing a wrongful death lawsuit against a hospital or clinic are not always exclusively financial.
 Many families wish to hold doctors responsible for their negligence so that there will be a public record of the fatal event.
 At the same time, families who have lost a loved one because of surgical errors may want to pursue financial compensation for the sudden loss of income, funeral expenses and other costs associated with the death.
-An attorney can be helpful in explaining the procedures that are involved in this type of civil lawsuit and the damages that are allowed to be sought by statute.
+A Glendale wrongful death attorney can be helpful in explaining the procedures that are involved in this type of civil lawsuit and the damages that are allowed to be sought by statute.

 Source: Inquisitr, “Melissa Rivers and Family Settle Joan Rivers Wrongful Death Lawsuit,” Amy Feinstein, May 13, 2016